 Below is a video that walks through the strategies of reclaiming space from the System Data, it's recommended as a companion to this blog post.

 You can't just delete System Data... or can you?

 I see pretty frequently posts on Reddit posts like "Can someone please explain how to get rid of the "sYsTeM dAtA" this?" or hyper verbose " Why do I have 130 gigs of system data 💀 (and how do I get rid of it cause a normal mac barely has like a 20 gigs or so of system memory) (I checked the usual culprit i.e. editing cache data but thats not it this time and I can't figure it out)".

-/usr.
-Three of these can be managed by the user,
+All these can be managed by the user with

 /System being the outlier.
 This is confusing as there are at least two Libraries on your computer and more if you have multiple users on a single computer.